 The Institute of Asia and Pacific Studies (IAPS) China was founded in 2004 and has evolved into a leading active research centre in the University of Nottingham Ningbo China (UNNC).
-The current director and deputy director are Professor May Tan-Mullins, School of International Studies and Dr Alain Chong from the Faculty of Business.
-The director and the deputy director will implement the overall strategic research directions of the institute, as advised by the council members and advisors of IAPS China.
-IAPS China is also embedded in an extensive global network of leading academics and institutions, and currently has over 70 research fellows, 20 global affiliated fellows and 26 PhD fellows.
+The current director and deputy director are Professor May Tan-Mullins, School of International Studies and Dr Filippo Gilardi from the School of International Communications.
+The director and the deputy director will implement the overall strategic research directions of the institute, as advised by the advisory board of IAPS China.
+IAPS China is also embedded in an extensive global network of leading academics and institutions, and currently has over 70 research fellows, 20 global affiliated fellows and 20 PhD fellows.

-IAPS China’s aims are to promote meaningful interdisciplinary research in UNNC, innovate solutions for current global challenges and enhance the understanding of the Asia-Pacific across the Universities of Nottingham and a broader community.
-IAPS has recently launched three research priority areas focusing on: Belt and Road Initiative, China Healthcare and Contemporary Challenges of China.
-These three research groups will synergise the research expertise in the university, and achieve world leading research outputs.
+IAPS China’s aims are to promote meaningful interdisciplinary research in UNNC, innovate solutions for current global challenges and enhance the understanding of the Asia-Pacific region across the Universities of Nottingham and a broader community.
+IAPS has three research priority groups focusing on: Cultural and Creative Industries , Contemporary Challenges of China and Gender Studies.
+These research groups will synergise the research expertise in the university, and achieve world leading research outputs.